 Daikaya (Penn Quarter)

 When you want ramen in D.C., you head to Daikaya.
-In non-pandemic times, the restaurant is split into two levels: a ramen shop on the first floor, and an izakaya on the second floor.
-During the pandemic, the owners have merged the menus to offer a few izakaya favorites such as fried chicken nuggets alongside the restaurant’s famed ramen; a version of the dish that comes in its most traditional form — no creative garnishes, just deeply flavorful broths and toothsome noodles imported from Japan.
+The restaurant is split into two levels: a ramen shop on the first floor, and an izakaya on the second floor.
+The restaurant’s famed ramen comes in its most traditional form — no creative garnishes, just deeply flavorful broths and toothsome noodles imported from Japan.
 Try the mugi-miso ramen, a dish native to Sapporo, Japan that uses barley miso as a base for the bright, scallion flecked broth.

 Takeout: Daikaya’s full menu is available for takeout, and the restaurant has totally redone its ramen for takeaway, providing helpful videos showing diners how to reheat the ramen, which comes par-cooked.

 Alta Strada (Mount Vernon Triangle)